bolt/docs/docs/internals/javascript-css-build.md

 The CSS is based on [Bootstrap 3.3.7][bs], with our own theming and custom styles added to that.
 It is built using sass.
-The main Bootstrap files are found at `app/src/node_modules/bootstrap-sass`.
-Our custom SCSS can be found at `app/src/sass/`
+The main Bootstrap files are found at `assets/node_modules/bootstrap-sass`.
+Our custom SCSS can be found in the `assets/sass/` folder.

 This folder contains the `.scss` files for the development of the back-end theme.
 The `.scss` files will be compiled into normal stylesheets in the